Great Lakes Stories

 Smallmouth Bass

 Great Lakes smallmouth grow big, fight hard, and provide excellent fishing from late spring through fall.
-Lake St. Clair and the numerous bays and islands of the lakes hold trophy-class bronzebacks that attract bass specialists from across the country.
+Lake St. Clair’s bronzebacks attract bass specialists from across the country.
+That’s what makes Great Lakes smallmouth endearing to us bass anglers — they hit like something twice their weight.

 Five Lakes, Five Personalities